Netcracker/KubeMarine/documentation/Installation.md

 **Note**: If `do_render: false` is specified, KubeMarine uploads the file without any transformation.
 It is desirable for such files to have LF line endings.
-This is especially relevant for Windows deployers and important if the files are aimed for services that are sensitive to line endings.
+This is especially relevant for Windows deployers and is important if the files are aimed for services that are sensitive to line endings.

 ##### expect pods